snakster/cpp.react/README.md

 ## Introduction

 Cpp.React is an experimental [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) framework for C++11.
+Its purpose is to provide abstractions that simplify the implementation of reactive behaviour.

-It provides abstractions to simplify the implementation of reactive behaviour.
+The general idea is that dependency relations between data/actions are expressed declarively, while the actual propagation of changes is handled automatically.
+The benefits:
-This is accomplished by enabling the declarative expression of dataflows and handling the propagation of changes automatically.
+* Reduction of boilerplate code.
-Implicit parallelism for this process is supported as well.
+* Updating is always consistent and glitch-free.

-#### Building
+* Support for implicit parallelization of updates.

-So far, I've only tested building the framework on Windows, with:
+#### Compiling

-* Visual Studio 2013
+I mainly tested the build on Windows with Visual Studio 2013.
-* Intel C++ Compiler 14.0 in Visual Studio 2012/13
+The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but it doesn't compile the current codebase anymore due to [some bugs]() with C++11 support.

 Cpp.React uses standard C++11 and the dependencies are portable, so other compilers/platforms should work, too.